fozy81/opendatascot/README.md

 Currently, only datasets available in `.csv`, `.json` or `.geojson` can be downloaded.
 These formats cover the majority of data available.
-You will be warned if a data can’t be downloaded.
+You will be warned if data can’t be downloaded.

 To download data, you can either download the metadata using `search_ods()`, then pass that data frame to `get_ods()`